Identification and Estimation of Seller Risk Aversion in Ascending Auctions: Model and identification

 The seller can influence her expected revenue in an auction by setting reserve price.
 If all bids are below the reserve price, the seller keeps the object.
 If all but one bids are below the reserve price, the object is sold with the winner paying the reserve.
 If two or more bids are above the reserve price, the object is sold with the winner paying the second highest private value among all bidders.

-The seller, whose value of the sale object is $W$, sets a reserve price, $R$, optimally to maximize her expected utility.
+We denote the seller's value of the sale object by $W$.
+The seller can set the reserve price optimally to maximize her expected utility.
 Specifically, if the seller has utility function $U\left( \cdot \right) $, the expected utility from setting reserve price to be $r\in \mathcal{V}$ is: